 - Improve your employability.

 Students studying on the BSocSc Politics and International Relations course can apply during their second year to study abroad for a full academic year in their third year.
 Upon returning to Manchester, you will complete your final year of study and be awarded the BSocSc Politics and International Relations with International Study (a four-year degree course).

-The full year abroad functions on a pass/fail basis where all modules must be passed.
+The full year abroad operates on a pass or fail basis.
 If you pass your modules taken at the host university, your final transcript will list them but not include them in calculating your final average mark.
-If you do not pass all of your modules will studying abroad, you will transfer back to the standard BSocSc Politics and International Relations and will return to complete your final year (L3) at Manchester.
+If you do not pass your modules abroad, you transfer back to the standard BSocSc Politics and International Relations.

 NB.
 Politics & IR no longer offer a one-semester study abroad.